Professor David Duff, BA, DPhil (York), FEA

 I have also published a widely-used anthology, Modern Genre Theory (2000), and a co-edited collection of essays, Scotland, Ireland, and the Romantic Aesthetic (2007), reflecting my on-going interest in ‘Four Nations’ Romanticism.
 More recently, I have written on cognitive poetics, a branch of literary theory I connect with earlier theories of literary form and perception.
 This is a driving concern, too, of my projected history of bad poetry in English, a Coleridgean idea I hope to pursue at some point in the future.

 The Oxford Anthology of Romanticism, ed.
-(Oxford University Press, forthcoming 2018)
+(Oxford University Press, expected in 2019)

 The Oxford Handbook of British Romanticism, ed.
-(Oxford University Press, forthcoming 2017)
+(Oxford University Press, in press, 2018)

 Romanticism and the Uses of Genre (Oxford University Press, 2009, pbk 2013).